X1 Control Panel Expert Mode Overview

 View Introduction and User Guide:

-Opens our Help Desk in your browser at our introduction article, which has links to other users guides for the Control Panels functionality.
+- Opens our Help Desk in your browser at our introduction article, which has links to other user guides for the Control Panels functionality.

 Profiles Bar

-You will notice one profile has an * before its name, and one is highlighted green.
+You will notice one profile has an * before its name, and one is outlined in white.

-• The profile with an * is the “Active” profile; this is the profile your Z is currently using.
+- The profile with an * is the “Active” profile; this is the profile your mouse is currently using.

-• The profile highlighted in green is the profile you are currently viewing and editing.
+- The profile outlined in white is the profile you are currently viewing and editing.

 Status Bar